ShogyX/PlingPling/README.md

 ## General

 ### Introduction
 Written in Python, PlingPling is a dictionary generator meant to be used after collecting information about a target.
-Inteded to produce dictionaries for potential email, username or password enumeration.
-The script supports various ways of transforming and generating new words from a base wordlist, with a highly customizable options to produce broad and/or precise dictionaries for effective use in enumeration/bruteforcing.
+Inteded to produce dictionaries for potential email, username or password bruteforcing.
+The script supports various ways of transforming and generating new words from a base wordlist, with highly customizable options to produce broad and precise dictionaries for effective use in bruteforcing.

 ### Important
 - Using all/many options with large base lists may take time to finish and produce dictionaries exceeding 100 million words.